 Ärztliche Gesprächsführung, 1 (Communication skills 1)

 Seminar Psychosomatik + Ärztliche Gesprächsführung 2 (Seminar Psychosomatic Medicine and Communication Skills 2)

 Praktikumstag Palliativmedizin und Ärztliche Gesprächsführung 3 (Internship day Palliative Care and Communications Skills 3)

-The complete course registration is handled by Martina Seifert, you don´t have to register yourself, this also includes the exams.
+The complete course registration is handled by the Erasmus coordinator of the TUM School of Medicine (Martina Seifert), you don´t have to register yourself, this also includes the exams!

 Exams generally take place in the last weeks of lecture time.

 You don´t have to register yourself, it is handled by your Erasmus coordinator